sowmaster/esjacobians/README.md

 Other supported dataset for few-shot meta-learning are Omniglot and FC100.
 Please, check the file `meta-learning.py` for other command-line arguments that can be set.

 ## Cite
-If you use this code in your research, please cite the following papers:
+If you use this code is useful for your research, please cite the following papers:
 ```
 @article{sow2021based,
   title={Es-based jacobian enables faster bilevel optimization},